AlbertHambardzumyan/slate/source/includes/_templates.md

 }
 ```

-This endpoint retrieves color-presets of the template.
+This endpoint retrieves color-presets of the template.<br>
+You can apply these color presets to your project to give it better and unique look.

 ### HTTP Request